HEGOBAK/Honors_Project/README.md

 ### 5. Enter a Word and Encode It
 - **What it does:**
-  Allows the user to input a word and encodes it into a Huffman binary string.
+  Prompts the user for a word, then return its binary representation and huffman code.
 - **Logic:**
-  For each character in the input word, find the Huffman code and concatenate the codes to form the encoded binary string.
+  For each character in the input word, prints its ASCII binary representation (8 bits as a string of 0s and 1s) and find the Huffman code and concatenate the codes to form the encoded binary string.
 - **Where implemented:**
   Encoding logic in `src/huffman.cpp`.